Reading the Bible like a real bookWritten by Subby Szterszky

 “Shall I go out to face my foe?” the king asked.

 “Go.
 Return.
-Never perish in battle,” answered the oracle.
+Never perish in battle,” replied the oracle.

-“You misunderstood,” said the oracle, repeating her prophecy.
+“You misheard,” said the oracle, repeating her prophecy.
 “Go.
 Return never.
 Perish in battle.”

-Sadly, the principle is not that different from the way some people approach the Scriptures.
+Sadly, the principle isn’t that different from how some people approach the Scriptures.

 There’s the classic random verse technique.
-After uttering a quick prayer, the reader allows his Bible to fall open, jabs his finger down on the page, and wherever it lands must be God’s word to him in that moment.
+After uttering a quick prayer, the reader allows the Bible to fall open, jabs a finger down on the page, and wherever it lands must be God’s word to them in that moment.

-More subtle, but no less hazardous, is the practice of proof texting: finding a verse (or even just a phrase) and yanking it from its contextual moorings in order to support a belief or justify an action.
+More subtle, but no less hazardous, is the practice of proof texting: finding a verse (or even a phrase) and yanking it from its contextual moorings to support a belief or justify an action.

-As a rule, nobody treats any other piece of writing in this way.
-People don’t pick up books or magazines and pore over them for short, epigrammatic snippets that they can interpret any way they choose.
-They approach the text as a whole, in context, aware of its style and intent, seeking to learn something or to find enjoyment or to encounter the mind of the author.
+Nobody reads any other kind of writing this way.
+People don’t pick up books or magazines and pore over them for short, epigrammatic snippets to interpret any way they choose.
+They approach the text as a unit, in context, aware of its style and intent, seeking to learn something or to find enjoyment or to encounter the mind of the author.

-And that’s precisely the way that the Bible should be engaged – like a real book.
+And that’s just how the Bible should be engaged – like a real book.

-Journalists will sometimes use the same tactic, creatively editing an interview to make it say something other than what was intended.
+Journalists at times use the same tactic, creatively editing an interview to make it say something other than what was intended.
 It’s not uncommon to hear interviewees protest, sometimes with good cause: “My comments were taken out of context.”

 When it comes to the proper understanding of any communication, written or spoken, there’s no single factor as important as context.
 Without it, even apparent statements of fact can be made to mean practically anything.